jaypowellcs/HealthcarePredictionModel/README.md

   &emsp;b.	https://docs.anaconda.com/free/anaconda/install/windows/<br />
 **2. After you have downloaded the software, you will need to put two files in a folder on your computer.
 There are two methods of obtaining the files.**<br />
   &emsp;a.
 GitHub – the files are hosted on GitHub, and you can download straight from the link below.<br />
-  &emsp;i.
+  &emsp;  &emsp;i.
 Link to GitHub: https://github.com/jaypowellcs/HealthcarePredictionModel<br />
   &emsp;b.
 The files will also be submitted to the client and can be manually downloaded. <br />
 **3. The files needed are:** <br />
    &emsp;a.
 HealthCareCostPredictionModel.ipynb<br />